 It is important that training is provided to your employees by the appropriate IT manager or a cybersecurity expert to keep them informed of recent threats to online security and how to remain safe online.

 The term 5G stands for “fifth generation” cellular technology.
-Generations are used to describe the minimum speed, connectivity and reliability of each network.
+Generations are used to describe the minimum speed, connectivity, and reliability of each network.
 The higher the generation, the faster the connection.
-1G allowed us to make calls, 2G brought text messaging, 3G introduced broadband and internet connection.
+1G allowed us to make calls, 2G brought text messaging, and 3G introduced broadband and internet connection.

-Apart from speed, 5G has low latency-rate which refers to the amount of delay between sending and receiving information.
+Apart from speed, 5G has a low latency rate which refers to the amount of delay between sending and receiving information.
 The current 4G has about 100-200 milliseconds of latency while 5G is expected to get the latency rates down to 1 millisecond, that’s almost a real-time interaction.